Cannabis legalization – What we heard

 Overview

-The federal government passed legislation to legalize cannabis in Canada.
-Provinces and territories could decide how to adapt the legislation.
+The federal government passed legislation to legalize cannabis in Canada on October 17, 2018.
+Provinces and territories decided how to adapt the legislation.

 The Alberta government held extensive public and stakeholder engagement from June to October 2017, to gather Albertans' input on what a system for legalized cannabis could look like for our province.
 More than: